floor9design-ltd/testing-tools/docs/project/usage-accessor-tester.md

 // instantiate whatever object you wish to test:
 $object = new stdClass();

-// set up the config array for ints
+// set up the config array for arrays
 $arrays = [
     // the property
     'foo' => [